 Supplements are meant to correct deficiencies.

 Cats that are pregnant and nursing may develop nutritional deficiencies that require supplementation, particularly if the cat becomes pregnant before age 10-12 months, Cruz says.
-Your vet can direct you to the appropriate
+Your vet can direct you to the appropriate product.

 Types of Cat Supplements